Guggenheim Capital LLC Sells 3,807 Shares of The Cigna Group (NYSE:CI)

-Guggenheim Capital LLC reduced its position in shares of The Cigna Group (NYSE:CI – Free Report) by 9.9% in the 1st quarter, according to its most recent filing with the Securities & Exchange Commission.
-The fund owned 34,515 shares of the health services provider’s stock after selling 3,807 shares during the period.
-Guggenheim Capital LLC’s holdings in The Cigna Group were worth $8,820,000 at the end of the most recent quarter.
+Guggenheim Capital LLC reduced its position in The Cigna Group (NYSE:CI – Free Report) by 9.9% during the first quarter, according to its most recent 13F filing with the SEC.
+The firm owned 34,515 shares of the health services provider’s stock after selling 3,807 shares during the period.
+Guggenheim Capital LLC’s holdings in The Cigna Group were worth $8,820,000 as of its most recent SEC filing.

-Other institutional investors have also recently added to or reduced their stakes in the company.
-Glass Jacobson Investment Advisors llc bought a new position in shares of The Cigna Group in the fourth quarter worth about $30,000.
-Kalos Management Inc. bought a new position in shares of The Cigna Group in the first quarter worth about $27,000.
-MBM Wealth Consultants LLC bought a new position in shares of The Cigna Group in the fourth quarter worth about $36,000.
-Householder Group Estate & Retirement Specialist LLC bought a new position in shares of The Cigna Group in the first quarter worth about $29,000.
-Finally, Heritage Wealth Management LLC raised its stake in shares of The Cigna Group by 280.6% in the fourth quarter.
-Heritage Wealth Management LLC now owns 118 shares of the health services provider’s stock worth $39,000 after acquiring an additional 87 shares during the last quarter.
-85.63% of the stock is owned by institutional investors.
+A number of other hedge funds and other institutional investors have also added to or reduced their stakes in CI.
+Davis Investment Partners LLC bought a new stake in shares of The Cigna Group during the fourth quarter valued at about $490,000.
+Private Trust Co.
+NA increased its position in shares of The Cigna Group by 19.3% during the first quarter.
+Private Trust Co.
+NA now owns 4,127 shares of the health services provider’s stock valued at $1,055,000 after buying an additional 668 shares during the period.
+Commonwealth Equity Services LLC increased its position in shares of The Cigna Group by 3.4% during the fourth quarter.
+Commonwealth Equity Services LLC now owns 81,006 shares of the health services provider’s stock valued at $26,840,000 after buying an additional 2,698 shares during the period.
+Baader Bank Aktiengesellschaft bought a new stake in shares of The Cigna Group during the fourth quarter valued at about $1,773,000.
+Finally, Summit Trail Advisors LLC bought a new stake in shares of The Cigna Group during the first quarter valued at about $207,000.
+85.63% of the stock is currently owned by institutional investors.

-The Cigna Group (NYSE:CI – Get Free Report) last posted its quarterly earnings results on Thursday, August 3rd.
-The health services provider reported $6.13 earnings per share (EPS) for the quarter, topping the consensus estimate of $5.98 by $0.15.
-The firm had revenue of $48.59 billion for the quarter, compared to analyst estimates of $47.24 billion.
-The Cigna Group had a net margin of 3.57% and a return on equity of 12.32%.
-The company’s quarterly revenue was up 6.8% compared to the same quarter last year.
-During the same period in the prior year, the firm posted $6.22 earnings per share.
-As a group, research analysts anticipate that The Cigna Group will post 24.8 EPS for the current year.
+The Cigna Group (NYSE:CI – Get Free Report) last announced its quarterly earnings results on Thursday, August 3rd.
+The health services provider reported $6.13 EPS for the quarter, topping analysts’ consensus estimates of $5.98 by $0.15.
+The Cigna Group had a return on equity of 12.32% and a net margin of 3.57%.
+The company had revenue of $48.59 billion during the quarter, compared to analyst estimates of $47.24 billion.
+During the same quarter last year, the firm posted $6.22 earnings per share.
+The firm’s revenue was up 6.8% on a year-over-year basis.
+Equities research analysts forecast that The Cigna Group will post 24.8 EPS for the current year.

-The business also recently disclosed a quarterly dividend, which will be paid on Thursday, September 21st.
-Stockholders of record on Wednesday, September 6th will be given a $1.23 dividend.
-This represents a $4.92 annualized dividend and a dividend yield of 1.75%.
-The ex-dividend date of this dividend is Tuesday, September 5th.
-The Cigna Group’s payout ratio is presently 22.40%.
+The company also recently disclosed a quarterly dividend, which will be paid on Thursday, September 21st.
+Shareholders of record on Wednesday, September 6th will be given a dividend of $1.23 per share.
+This represents a $4.92 annualized dividend and a yield of 1.75%.
+The ex-dividend date is Tuesday, September 5th.
+The Cigna Group’s dividend payout ratio is currently 22.40%.

 About The Cigna Group